Review of Penal Code 136.1 Dissuading a Witness or Victim Law and Defenses

 If you were accused of tampering with a witness, our criminal attorneys can use a variety of defenses to fight the charges, such as:

-It might be possible to make an argument you had no intent to prevent to prevent the witness or victim form providing testimony.
+It might be possible to argue that you did not intend to prevent the witness or victim from providing testimony.

-We might be able to negotiate with the prosecutor for reduced charges or possibly a case dismissal.
+We could negotiate with the prosecutor for reduced charges or possibly a case dismissal.

-Further, we may be able to persuade the prosecutor from filing charges before court though prefiling intervention.
+Further, we may be able to persuade the prosecutor to file charges before the court through prefiling intervention.

 Cron, Israels & Stark is a top-ranked criminal defense law located at 11755 Wilshire Blvd, 15th Floor, Los Angeles, CA 90025.
 We also have an office at 401 Wilshire Blvd #1200, Santa Monica, CA 90401.
 We offer a free case evaluation at (424) 372-3112.